Flutter Entertainment

-Flutter Entertainment plc, formerly Paddy Power Betfair plc, is an international sports betting and gambling company.
-It is listed on the London Stock Exchange, and is a constituent of the FTSE 100 Index.
-It owns brands such as Betfair, FanDuel, Paddy Power, PokerStars and Sportsbet.
+Flutter Entertainment plc is an Irish-American multinational sports betting and gambling company.
+It is listed on the New York Stock Exchange and has a secondary listing on the London Stock Exchange.
+It owns brands such as Betfair, FanDuel, Paddy Power, PokerStars, Sky Betting & Gaming, and Sportsbet.
+Flutter is the world's largest online betting company.

 History

 Paddy Power and British rival Betfair agreed terms for a merger on 8 September 2015.
 The business is owned 52% by the former Paddy Power shareholders and 48% by the former Betfair shareholders.
 The merger was completed on 2 February 2016.
-On 5 April 2016, it was announced that 650 jobs in the United Kingdom and the Republic of Ireland would be lost at the company.
+On 5 April 2016, it was announced that 650 jobs in the United Kingdom and Ireland would be lost at the company.

 On 18 October 2016, the company paid out $1.1M to those who bet on Hillary Clinton in the presidential election in the United States, citing a certainty of Clinton's victory.
-Trump won.
+However, Donald Trump went on to win the following month.

 In May 2017, it acquired daily fantasy sports operator Draft.

 In August 2017, it was announced that Peter Jackson, CEO of Worldpay UK, would succeed Breon Corcoran as CEO of Paddy Power Betfair.

 In March 2018, the company announced that it would be implementing an electronic self exclusion process through its in-shop app.
 The new system will replace the current paper based process, and will be implemented across the United Kingdom.

 In May 2018, Paddy Power Betfair announced its intent to acquire FanDuel, one of the two leading daily fantasy sports operators in the United States.
 The deal was part of an effort to bolster the company's assets in the United States, following the overturning of a federal prohibition on sports betting.
 As part of the acquisition, the company paid $158 million and merged its existing operations in the United States into FanDuel to form FanDuel Group.
 It holds a 61% controlling stake, with the option to increase its stake to 80% after three years and 100% after five.

 In October 2018, Paddy Power Betfair was fined £2.2 million by the Gambling Commission for failing to protect customers showing signs of problem gambling, and for failing to carry out adequate anti money-laundering checks.

 In February 2019, the company announced the acquisition of a 51% controlling stake in adjarabet, a business operating in the Georgian gambling industry with an option to acquire the remaining 49% after three years.

-On 6 March 2019, Paddy Power Betfair announced that it would rebrand as Flutter Entertainment, pending shareholder approval at the company’s annual general meeting in May.
+On 6 March 2019, Paddy Power Betfair announced that it would rebrand as Flutter Entertainment, pending shareholder approval at the company's annual general meeting in May.
 Flutter was originally the name of a betting exchange acquired by Betfair in December 2001.
 The company argued that the changing in name was meant to reflect the growing number of consumer brands in its portfolio.